nerority/AI-Library/README.md

 - **Semantic Learning Algorithms**: A set of algorithms aimed at enhancing the learning capabilities of AI systems.
 These algorithms leverage the principles of semantic knowledge representation and semantic learning to facilitate efficient and effective knowledge acquisition and utilization in AI systems.
 Learn more about it [here](insert-link-here).

 ### Self-Improvement Feedback Loop
-Automating Research and Task Execution with Code Interpretor
+Automating Research and Task Execution with Code Interpreter

 ### Meta-Logic Capture / Knowledge Encoding

+### Complexity Advancement, Navigation, and Control

+### Self-Instruct Frameworks

+### System Design Frameworks

 ---

-Stay tuned for more updates on our projects and research.
+Stay tuned for more updates on my projects and research.
 Contributions and discussions are welcome!